davidred/roomeze-api-explorer/source/includes/_users.md

-images        | The users images neighborhoods | The neighborhood preferences selected by the user cities        | The city preferences selected by the user
+images        | The users images neighborhoods | The neighborhood preferences selected by the user cities        | The city preferences selected by the user pets          | The pets belonging to the user

 ## Get All Users